vapor/docs/3.0/docs/crypto/getting-started.md

 # Using Crypto

-Crypto is a library containing all common APIs related to cryptography and security.
+Crypto is a library containing common APIs related to cryptography and data generation.
+The [vapor/crypto](https://github.com/vapor/crypto) package contains two modules:

+- `Crypto`
+- `Random`

 ## With Vapor